 The trial enables us to gather pertinent information about the drug type, dosage, and catheter location that would be best for the individual patient.

-You may be a good candidate for an intrathecal pain pump if:
+You may be a good candidate for an intrathecal pain pump if you:

-- You depend on pain medication for comfort and mobility
+- Depend on pain medication for comfort and mobility

-- You have no medical conditions that would interfere with the efficiency of the pump
+- Have no medical conditions that would interfere with the efficiency of the pump

-- You have no allergies to the drugs commonly prescribed in pain pump therapy
+- Have no allergies to the drugs commonly prescribed in pain pump therapy

-- Your pain has not improved much with conservative therapies
+- Pain has not improved much with conservative therapies